 Diversification is often called the only free lunch in investing.
 It is a great way to reduce the volatility of a portfolio and sometimes increase its returns.
 You want to avoid having all your eggs in one basket.
 So, instead, you use many baskets.

 The main idea of diversification is to invest in many companies and many countries.
 But there are other forms of diversification that we cover in this article.
-And we are also going to discuss the limits of diversification.
+And we also discuss the limits of diversification.

 In essence, diversification is a risk management strategy.
 The main goal is to reduce the risks in your portfolio.
 In practice, we measure reduced risk by reduced volatility in a portfolio.

 The idea is the same as not putting all our eggs in the same basket.
 If one of your assets fails, you do not want your entire portfolio to fail.
 You want to spread your risk over several assets.

 For instance, imagine the following scenario with two investors:

 - Investor A invests 100K in one stock with a 2/3 chance of doubling its money and 1/3 of losing its money.